MarinoWilliam/Storefrond-backend-API/README.md

 CREATE DATABASE firststoredb
 CREATE DATEBASE firststoredb_test

-GRANT ALL PRIVILEGES ON DATABASE firststoredb TO firststoredb GRANT ALL PRIVILEGES ON DATABASE firststoredb TO firststoredb_test
+GRANT ALL PRIVILEGES ON DATABASE firststoredb TO main_user GRANT ALL PRIVILEGES ON DATABASE firststoredb_test TO main_user

-### before testing
--you have to manualy up migrate the database
-### after testing
--you have to manualy down migrate the database

--I don't know why the script is not running like we was taught on the course